Java and Lokalise integration for internationalization (i18n)

 Add dependencies to project

-Adding the following dependency will introduce the Java client for Google Cloud Translation API to our Translator project.
+Add the following dependency to your pom.xml file to include the Java client library for the Google Cloud Translation API:

 <dependency>